Miami-Dade Public Library System: Unification

-In 1942, there were 7 independent libraries.
-That year all of them merged into one system, the Miami Public Library System.
+In 1942, there were seven independent libraries.
+That year, all of them merged into one system, the Miami Public Library System.
 In 1945 it officially became a department of the City of Miami governed by a board of trustees.

-When the Miami Memorial Library was constructed at Bayfront Park in 1951, it became the Miami Public Library's Main Library serving as the Department's central library until 1985.
+When the Miami Memorial Library was constructed at Bayfront Park in 1951, it became the Miami Public Library's Main Library, and served as the department's central library until 1985.

 A subscription library in Coconut Grove became part of the system in April 1957.
 Eight branches were constructed in the next eight years.
 In December 1965, the city of Miami began providing public library service to unincorporated Dade County and municipalities that did not have a library service.
 Coral Gables, South Miami and the Miami Springs library were included in the system.
 Four bookmobiles provided library service to the unincorporated area.

 In 1961, the Dorsey Library was abandoned for the Dixie Park Branch Library, which was renamed the Culmer/Overtown Branch Library in 1983.

 On November 1, 1971, the city of Miami transferred its library system to Metropolitan Dade County, which created a new department of libraries.

 Homestead's public library joined the county system on January 1, 1975.
 The Hispanic Branch, Rama Hispanica, opened August 2, 1976 in Little Havana.

 On November 7, 1972, 14 new libraries were constructed when $34.7 million was authorized for land acquisition and the construction, renovation, equipment and furnishings of public libraries.

 1972 was considered the kick start of the “decade of progress” for the library system.
 Voters approved a bond of $553 million initiative to building projects, branches and other beneficial constructions throughout the city.

 The Miami Beach Public Library and its two branches became part of the Miami-Dade Public Library System in October 1986.
 On January 15, 1992, the world's first library on an elevated transit system opened at the Metrorail rapid transit system in the Civic Center Station.

 In 1997, the Miami-Dade Public Library system launched their website, expanding its catalogue and reach.